hashicorp/vault/website/source/api/secret/pki/index.html.md

   is the default).

 - `uri_sans` `(string: "")` – Specifies the requested URI Subject Alternative
   Names, in a comma-delimited list.
-Only valid if the role allows URI SANs (which is the default).
+If any requested URIs do not match role policy, the entire request will be denied.

 - `ttl` `(string: "")` – Specifies the requested Time To Live.
 Cannot be greater than the role's `max_ttl` value.
 If not provided, the role's `ttl` value will